matzew/aerogear-ios/API.md

 ## Remove data

-The AGPipe also contains a 'remove' method to issue a HTTP DELETE request.
+The AGPipe also contains a 'remove' method to delete the data on the server.
 It takes the value of the 'id' property, so that it knows which resource to delete:

     // get the 'id' value:
     id deleteId = [projectEntity objectForKey:@"id"];